Whitco Security Screen Door Lock Handle…

 SMS codes: Stop automated credential-stuffing but fall to SIM-swap (carrier social engineering) and real-time phishing (a fake login page asks for the SMS code as you type it, then forwards it to the real site).
 The ACCC has documented thousands of Australian SIM-swap incidents.

-Authenticator app codes (TOTP): Better than SMS — code generation happens on your device — but still phishable in real time.
+Authenticator app codes (TOTP): Better than SMS, because code generation happens on your device, but still phishable in real time.
 Type a six-digit TOTP into a fake page and the attacker has 30 seconds to relay it.

-This is why Cloudflare survived a 2022 phishing campaign that compromised dozens of other companies — every staffer had a YubiKey, and the keys simply refused to sign for the attacker domain.
+This is why Cloudflare survived a 2022 phishing campaign that compromised dozens of other companies: every staffer used a hardware security key, and the keys simply refused to sign for the attacker domain.
 The same primitive protects your inbox.

 How to use them properly